taufiiqurrahman/Liga-1-Indonesia-2023-2024-Dataset-Analysis-/README.md

-**Milestone 1: Initial Analysis**
+**Project: Initial Analysis**

 **Objective:**
-The primary aim of this milestone is to embark on a comprehensive analysis of the Liga 1 Indonesia 2023-2024 Player Dataset.
+The primary aim of this Project is to embark on a comprehensive analysis of the Liga 1 Indonesia 2023-2024 Player Dataset.
 The initial steps involve understanding the dataset's structure, addressing data quality concerns, and preparing it for in-depth exploration.

 **Identification of Problems:**